puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Expression, or name of a named expression, against which traffic is evaluated.
 Written in the classic or default syntax.

 Note: Maximum length of a string literal in the expression is 255 characters.
 A longer string can be split into smaller strings of up to 255 characters each, and the smaller strings concatenated with the + operator.
-For example, you can create a 500-character string as follows: '"<string of 255 characters>" + "<string of 245 characters>"'.
+For example, you can create a 500-character string as follows: '"string of 255 characters" + "string of 245 characters"'.

 The following requirements apply only to the NetScaler CLI: